leweymelchor/TR-808/README.md

 - created file to save beats into and load beats from
 - updated save/load button pause the beat

+- building save menu
+- added buttons
+- added ability to enter text for a beat you want to save
+- added typing indicator
+- added save functionailty to the saved_beats.txt by utilizing a dictionary and a matrix

 ## Created By: